 There is no change to the businesses at this time, and no change to your relationship with your local utility.

-The incentives come in the form of cost savings that we can then pass on to you, our ratepayer.
+There are regulatory incentives that encourage distributor consolidation that result in cost savings that we can then pass on to our ratepayers and municipal shareholders.

-As we move through this process, it only makes good business sense to bring experts on board who can help guide us.
-Through a competitive process, each respective utility identified experienced consultants that could deliver sound advice as we moved through the process.
-Their mandate is to find and communicate the benefits of this potential merger to all of our communities when that information is available.
-They are a valuable asset to this process and their expertise will ensure that our communities receive fair and thorough analysis and transparent, timely, and accurate information on this potential merger.
+As we move through this process, it makes good business sense to bring experts on board who can help guide us.
+Through a competitive process, each respective utility identified experienced consultants that could deliver sound advice as we moved through the process, including legal, financial and communications.
+These partners are valuable assets to this process and their expertise will ensure that our communities receive fair and thorough analysis and transparent, timely, and accurate information on this potential merger.

 General Merger Questions and Comments

-There are many factors at play including the disruption in the industry which requires us to evolve if we are to remain competitive.
+There are many factors at play including the disruption in the industry that require us to evolve if we are to remain competitive.
 Additionally, our customers’ behaviours and opportunities are changing and we must find ways to continue to offer stable and affordable rates combined with greater efficiency and more valuable service offerings.
 Our best opportunity to mitigate against future rate increases and maximize new business opportunities is to achieve greater economies of scale, find efficiencies and develop our competitive strength in a combined company.
 There are also regulatory incentives in place that encourage distributor consolidation and the pursuit of cost efficiencies that benefit ratepayers and municipal shareholders.
 This makes it an opportune time for our shareholders to consider a merger.

 Questions about IT, Access to Microsite

 If you do not have access to the internet to visit our microsite, please let us know how else you would like to receive information.
 We can provide hard copies of everything on our microsite for your review if that is helpful.